fhnw-sql/FHNW-SQLScrolls/README.md

 ```

 ### TEST
 The section `TEST` is used to validate the task.
 A teacher can specifiy multiple `TEST` if needed in order to validate the answer.
+For this there are two possible approaches on the one hand by defining a DB scheme by using the `TABLE` section recommened for SELECT operations and on the other hand by using `SQL` section mostly suited for queries containing statements like CREATE and INSERT.
 Consider the pre implementated tasks for further and more complex examples.

+#### Predefined Table Example
 ```
 TEST {
     TABLE {